Course Outline

 2

-To understand the significance of acceptance criteria for enhancing requirements quality and mitigating project risks.
+To understand the significance of acceptance criteria for enhancing requirements quality and reducing project risks.

 To develop skills in formulating and validating requirements acceptance criteria.

-Utilization of tools commonly used in requirements engineering, providing participants the opportunity to learn essential functionalities of such tools.
+Training utilizes tools commonly used in requirements engineering, offering participants the chance to learn basic functionalities of these tools.

 Target Audience